AWS CDK vs Terraform: The Complete 2026 Comparison

 }

-Critical: Secrets appear in the state file in plain text.
+Critical: Secrets accessed via Terraform data sources can appear in the state file.
 You must protect the state file with encryption and access controls.
 AWS recommends rotating secrets immediately after Terraform ingestion.

 Security concern: Terraform's state file exposure is higher risk than CDK for sensitive data.